 Balancing cybersecurity priorities with business needs

-The Tech Brief presents recommendations for how agencies and organizations can erect strong security controls without hindering employee productivity.
+The special report presents recommendations for how agencies and organizations can erect strong security controls without hindering employee productivity.
 Whether it’s because security slows down the network or employees have to follow more procedures, enhanced protection can decrease the productivity gains mobility offers.

 Educating employees about safe cyber hygiene can help.
 More importantly, developing a more strategic security posture requires a holistic view that aligns data security procedures with employees’ and the agency’s business and mission objectives.